diegorech/BillsDivisor/README.md

 # BillsDivisor
-A simple divisor for my flatmates
+A simple divisor for me and my flatmates